 With many different operators and companies offering licensing, there is sure to be the right option for you available.

 There are a few different options for getting your boat licence in SA.
 Some are just theory, whereas there is also the option to get more practical.
 In comparison, it is much more straightforward toRead more

 Applying through Service SA is probably the most straightforward and quickest way of getting your boat licence in South Australia.
 Or find out your nearest boat licence course here.
 If you’re not sure of the bestRead more

 The Cruising Yacht Club of South Australia have a unique South Australian Powerboat licence course which offers a practical test to pass, instead of the usual theory.
 This may suit a lot of people who preferRead more

 Each year, Adelaide has 2 major boat show events where you can attend a boat licence training session, then sit the test to gain your licence.
 They are: The SA Boating & Fishing Show – heldRead more

 Throughout the year, regional communities and shows host their own Regional Boat Licence Sessions across South Australia.
-Often advertised on Gumtree, Facebook or local paper, it’s great to see regional areas coming together.
+Often advertised on Gumtree, Facebook or local papers, it’s great to see regional areas coming together.
 With theRead more

-The Australian Volunteer Coast Guard plays a vital role for safety at sea and provide rescues from sinking vessels, vessels that have gone aground, towing for vessels with flat batteries and mechanical issues, to moreRead more
+The Australian Volunteer Coast Guard plays a vital role for safety at sea and provides rescues from sinking vessels, vessels that have gone aground, towing for vessels with flat batteries and mechanical issues, to moreRead more

 The SA Sea Rescue Squadron, based at the Adelaide Shores boat ramp, West Beach, is part of the Volunteer Marine Rescue (VMR) Group which was set up over 50 years ago.
 The Squadron is committedRead more